-1. What is welding insurance still due?
+1. What is balance insurance still due?

 Outstanding balance insurance is a kind of life insurance that is taken out when you conclude a mortgage loan.
 This prevents your heirs -your partner or your children – from having to continue repaying the loan if you decide before the end of the loan repayment.
 Welding insurance remaining due reimburses the outstanding amount of the loan, in whole or in part according to the formula you have chosen (see point 4).

-2. Is welding insurance still due mandatory?
+2. Is balance insurance still due mandatory?

 No, the law does not require you to take out this insurance, but banks usually require it when you conclude a housing loan.
 Indeed, for the bank, a balance remaining due insurance is a solid guarantee: if you die, it will receive the amount that you still have to repay.